syndicate-storage/syndicate-storage.github.io/_developer/code-documentation.md

 variable ///< ...text about variable
 ```

 Typically, developers choose to solely use these two styles for the sake of consistency.
 Furthermore, comment blocks are often written in header files before the declaration it describes (with the same indentation level).
+But since much of the original syndicate code and functionality was described/documented in the cpp files, and most of the structures are defined in the cpp files rather than the header files, in many cases it may make more sense to primarily add Doxygen documentation in the cpp files.

 ---
 ###### Other Supported comment block styles include...